 1 cup avocado oil (you could use olive oil, but it will have a distinct “olive” taste)

-1 T. whey (optional – along with the essential oils, helps the mayo to last longer)
+1 T. whey (optional – along with the essential oils, helps the mayo to last longer, but mine gets gobbled up, so I don’t worry about it)

 Continue blending until all the oil is added.
 Add essential oils after transferring mayonnaise to a glass or stainless steel bowl.